 I finished my migration of a first Plone addon some a week ago sucessfully and started with migration of a further addon, collective.dexteritytextindexer to Python 3 compatibility.
 I was able to migrate the source code of the addon itself, but run into issues with the behaviors test script.
 The tests ran successful on Plone 4.3 to 5.2 and Python 2.7, but failed on Plone 5.2 on Python 3.

 I did pour volunteer work for LibreOffice and its antecessor for about sixteen years.
 I worked in different roles for the open source project during this long periode.
 The project consumed a lot of my spare time.
-But then I experienced a ‘nice’ communication experience inside the community, that showed me a lack of respect for my project work, its value and also for my person.
+But then I experienced a ‘nice’ communication experience inside the community (from some ‘core’-members), that showed me a lack of respect for my project work, its value and also for my person.
 Thus I decided to completely stop my pour volunteer work within the project three month ago.
 The LibreOffice extensions and templates website (extensions.libreoffice.org) lost its maintainer and project reviewer since that time.

 I used my free cycles to improve my fitness.
 And I was able to do this way something in balance to my day by day payed office work.
 Seemed it was a smart decision 😉